-This year at Cherry Tree the Eco-Council will be working with Eco-Schools to gain the silver award and work towards us becoming a Green Flag school.

-After completing an environmental review, the Eco- Council identified three areas that the school needs to improve.
-These three areas are:

 This year at Cherry Tree the Eco-Council will be continuing their work towards us becoming a Green Flag school.

 After completing an environmental review, the Eco- Council identified three areas that the school needs to improve.
 These three areas are: